-These amazing animals have prediction power
+These amazing animals test their prediction powers! - CBBC Newsround

 Unfortunately, Eli died in 2014 so he will not be able to help fans predict this Sundays Super Bowl final.

-Animals that can predict the weather:
+Animals that can predict the weather

 According to some, animals are better at predicting the weather than weather forecasters.

-Some farmers claim that cows can sense bad weather, saying they do they become restless and begin to swat flies with their tails or lie down so they can save a dry spot.
+Some farmers claim that cows can sense bad weather, saying they become restless and begin to swat flies with their tails or lie down so they can save a dry spot.